A young woman sits on her sofa and works on calculating her income with pen and paper.

 5 min read

-1. Annual income is roughly the amount of money that you earn in a year.
+1. Annual income is the amount of money that you earn in a year.

-2. Annual income can be gross (the amount of money you earn before taxes are taken out) or net (the amount of money you take home after taxes).
+2. Annual income can be gross (the amount of money you earn before your employer takes out taxes or insurance) or net (the amount of money you take home after taxes).

 3. Knowing your annual income is useful when you fill out credit applications or set your budget.

-It’s important to know what your yearly income is and how to calculate for when you file taxes, set your budget, or apply for a credit card or loan.
+It’s important to know what your yearly income is and how to calculate it.
+You’ll need this information when you file taxes, set your budget, or apply for a credit card or loan.

 Types of annual income

-When it comes to annual income, you may be asked for your gross income or your net income, and sometimes you’ll be asked for both.
+When it comes to annual income, a lender may ask for your gross income or your net income.
+Sometimes a lender will ask for both.

-To apply for a credit card, you need to provide several pieces of personal information, including your annual income.
-If you’re filling out a credit card application, you may be asked for either your gross or net income, so it’s important that you know the difference and can give the correct number when asked.
-Sometimes a credit application won’t specify if they want your net or gross income.
-It’s a good idea to call the credit company just to be sure.
+If you’re filling out a credit card application, you’ll need either your gross or net income.
+It’s important that you know the difference.
+If the credit application doesn’t’ specify net or gross income, it’s a good idea to call the credit company just to be sure.

-Gross Annual Income: Your gross income is the total income that you earn during the year before taxes.
+Gross Annual Income: Your gross income is the total income that you earn during the year before income tax and deductions.
 If your yearly salary is $60,000 before taxes, then $60,000 would be your gross income.
-(Gross income is what you’ll be quoted when given the base salary for a job.)
+Gross income is what your employer will quote you when given the base salary for a job.

-Net Annual Income: Your net income is the amount of money you earn yearly after taxes and other deductions.
+Net Annual Income: Your net pay or income is the amount of money you earn yearly after taxes and other deductions.
 So, if your annual salary is $60,000 but you only take home $45,000 after tax deductions, then $45,000 is your net income.
-(Deductions can be things like 401K contributions and healthcare premiums, for example.)
+Deductions can be things like 401K contributions and healthcare premiums, for example.

 Did you know?

-Even if you just want to know whether you’d be pre-approved for a credit card, your annual income is one of the factors used to determine whether you may qualify, what offers you could qualify for, what your credit limit might be, and what your interest rate is likely to be.
-You can find out all this personalized information when you use the Discover Credit Card Pre-Approval tool.
-It’s as simple as filling out some basic personal information, including your total annual gross income.
+Even if you just want to know whether you’d be pre-approved for a credit card, your annual income is one of the factors used to determine whether you may qualify.
+You can find out when you use the Discover Credit Card Pre-Approval tool.

 Your gross annual income is mostly useful for reporting purposes, such as reporting taxes to the IRS or getting a loan.
 But your net yearly income can be useful to help you with budgeting and planning for big purchases.